Last week we took a look at some missing characters from the New 52, specifically the Teen Titans.

-There have been a number of Flash’s over the years, spanning the Ages of comics.
+There have been a number of characters who used the name Flash over the years, spanning the comic ages.
 First was Jay Garrick, who was published during the Golden Age.
 After a brief hiatus a new Flash appeared, with an iconic costume and enhanced origin story, heralding in the Silver Age.
 A lightning bolt struck a wall of chemicals, which doused forensic scientist Barry Allen and transformed him into the Flash.
 While this might seem like a very unlikely occurrence that would result in superpowers, it actually happened twice.

 Wally West, the nephew of Barry’s eventual wife Iris West, was visiting the lab where the Flash got his powers when the exact same ‘random’ accident doused him in electrified chemicals.
 And just like that a sidekick was born.
 Wally donned the colors of the Flash and became Kid Flash, soon adopting his own costume and embarking on a life of superheroics with his Uncle Barry, and eventually the Teen Titans.
 The Flash/ Kid Flash relationship is arguably one of the healthiest of the DC universe, with the Batman and Robin relationship being the opposite side of the spectrum, as evidenced most recently in the Young Justice TV series.